wp-plugins/offer-calc/readme.txt

 Features in the queue for future releases:

--select the type of the input
+* select the type of the input
--limit the input based on the service
+* limit the input based on the service
--configure the layout of each row
+* configure the layout of each row
--style it.
+* style it.
--working edit/delete of forms
+* working edit/delete of forms
--working with more than 1 widget/shortcode at a page (currently using IDs at some places)
+* working with more than 1 widget/shortcode at a page (currently using IDs at some places)

 == Installation ==